 What is Data Extraction?

-Data extraction refers to the process of gathering and processing structured and unstructured data from a range of sources (eg. databases, emails, or APIs), and transforming it into a preferred machine-readable format such as JSON, CSV, and XML for further processing in the software of your choice.
+Data extraction refers to the process of gathering and processing structured and unstructured data from a range of sources (eg. databases, emails, or APIs), and transforming it into a preferred machine-readable format such as JSON, CSV, and XML.
+The data can then be processed and used in the software of choice.

 This makes data extraction an essential first step in the Extract/Transform/Load (ETL) process, which is widely employed in business intelligence and data warehousing.
 Efficient and reliable data extraction is the cornerstone for accurate and well-prepared business information analysis, enabling you to derive useful insights and access your data effectively.